Ask Krrish Contact Us

 • Data Integrity: Enforce sophisticated data integrity rules that standard validation rules cannot handle.

-It's crucial to understand when to use Triggers versus declarative tools like Workflow Rules, Process Builder, and Flows.
-Generally, you should always prefer declarative tools first, and only resort to Apex Triggers when declarative options cannot meet the business requirements due to complexity or limitations.
+Always prefer declarative tools (Flows, Process Builder, Workflow Rules) first.
+Only resort to Apex Triggers when declarative options cannot meet requirements due to complexity or limitations.

-• **Apex Triggers:** Code-based, more powerful and flexible, necessary for complex logic, callouts, or highly specific data manipulations.
+• Apex Triggers: Code-based, more powerful and flexible — necessary for complex logic, callouts, or highly specific data manipulations.

-Basic Syntax of an Apex Trigger
+Basic Syntax

 trigger TriggerName on ObjectApiName (trigger_events) {